acuminous/knuff/README.md

 [![Test Coverage](https://codeclimate.com/github/acuminous/knuff/badges/coverage.svg)](https://codeclimate.com/github/acuminous/knuff/coverage)
 [![Discover zUnit](https://img.shields.io/badge/Discover-zUnit-brightgreen)](https://www.npmjs.com/package/zunit)

 Knuff is an automated reminder tool which creates tickets in your issue tracker of choice (e.g. GitHub).
 It is designed to be run from an external scheduler such as the one provided by [GitHub Actions](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows#schedule).
+You can use it to remind you to

+- regenerate long lived API keys / auth tokens before they expire
+- update software dependencies on a monthly cycle

 Knuff is also a German word meaning nudge or poke.

 ## Getting Started